wallarm/product-documentation/docs/latest/api-discovery/overview.md

 API Discovery uses a hybrid approach to conduct analysis locally and in the Cloud.
 This approach enables a [privacy-first process](#security-of-data-uploaded-to-the-wallarm-cloud) where request data and sensitive data are kept locally while using the power of the Cloud for the statistics analysis:

 1. API Discovery analyzes legitimate traffic locally.
 Wallarm analyzes the endpoints to which requests are made and what parameters are passed.
-1. According to this data, statistics are made and sent to the Сloud.
+1. According to this data, statistics are made and sent to the Cloud.
 1. Wallarm Cloud aggregates the received statistics and builds an [API description](exploring.md) on its basis.

     !!! info "Noise detection"